syntax-syndicate/claude-taskmaster/.changeset/lemon-deer-hide.md

 'task-master-ai': minor
 ---

-Added comprehensive rules profile management:
+Added comprehensive rule profile management:

 - **New Profile Support**: Added comprehensive IDE profile support with five specialized profiles: Cline, Cursor, Roo, Trae, and Windsurf.
 Each profile is optimized for its respective IDE with appropriate mappings and configuration.
 - **Initialization**: You can now specify which rule profiles to include at project initialization using `--rules <profiles>` or `-r <profiles>` (e.g., `task-master init -r cursor,roo`).
 Only the selected profiles and configuration are included.